-Peripheral cyanosis: When your limbs are not getting enough oxygen or blood flow due to low flow or injury
+- Peripheral cyanosis: Your limbs are not getting enough oxygen or blood flow due to low flow or injury.

-Central cyanosis: When there is low overall oxygen available to the body, often due to abnormal blood proteins or a low oxygen state
+- Central cyanosis: There is low overall oxygen available to the body, often due to abnormal blood proteins or a low oxygen state.

-Mixed cyanosis: This happens when a combination of peripheral and central cyanosis occurs at the same time.
+- Mixed cyanosis: A combination of peripheral and central cyanosis occurs at the same time.

-Acrocyanosis: Extreme cyanosis can happen around your hands and feet when you’re in the cold.
-This is often normal in babies, especially when it doesn’t show up anywhere else on the body.
-Acrocyanosis should resolve after you warm back up.
+- Acrocyanosis: This happens around your hands and feet when you’re cold, and should resolve after you warm back up.

 What are common causes of cyanosis?

 Cyanosis occurs when there’s too little oxygen in the blood.
-Oxygen-rich blood is deep red and is the cause of your skin’s normal color.
-Under oxygenated blood is more blue and causes your skin to be bluish purple.
+Oxygen-rich blood is deep red and causes of your skin’s normal color.
+Under-oxygenated blood is bluer and causes your skin to look bluish purple.

-Cyanosis can develop quickly as a result of an acute health problem or external factor.
-Life threatening causes of cyanosis include:
+Cyanosis can develop quickly due to an acute health problem or external factor.
+Life-threatening causes of cyanosis include:

-Cyanosis can also be the result of a worsening health condition or develop gradually as a result of a chronic or long-term health condition.
+Cyanosis can also be the result of a worsening health condition, or develop gradually due to a chronic or long-term health condition.
 Many health disorders that involve the heart, lungs, blood or circulation will also cause cyanosis.
 These include:

 - chronic respiratory disease, such as asthma or COPD